- Current age

 - Adjusted gross income

-For the purposes of this calculator, we assume you are not "Married filing separately".
+For the purposes of this calculator, the tool assumes you are not "Married filing separately".

 - Employer plan